SubmergedAmongUs/Submerged/README.md

 This mod is only guaranteed to work on Windows operating systems.
 We have no plans on ensuring compatibility with Linux-based operating systems or Mac.

-This mod should function correctly on the Steam, Epic and itch.io versions of Among Us.
+This mod has been tested and works with the Steam, Epic and itch.io versions of Among Us.
 We do not support or endorse using a pirated version of Among Us with Submerged.

 ## Installation Steps